 WriterZen offers a free trial and four paid plans:

 Keyword credits are used for Golden Score/Allintitle investigation and cluster keywords.
-Check Writizen pricing article to find more details.
+For more details, check the Writizen pricing article.

 Pros and Cons